sarthakgupta131/sapientAssesment/README.md

-# SpaceXLaunchListAngular
+# SpaceXLaunch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

-A small, sample application that display SpaceX launches in a data table.
+A small, sample application that display SpaceX launches on the basis of filters.

-The pagination relies exclusively on the [SpaceX-API](https://github.com/r-spacex/SpaceX-API).
-As far as I could see in the docs there was no option to find out the total number of launches without actually fetching all of the records.
-In practice the full list of launches is fairly small (94 as of today).
-Performance-wise fetching the whole list upfront, or even in a staggered fashion, would still be very performant.
-But doing that would side-step most of the API's GET options, which include offsets, limits and sorting.
-For this reason the 'Last' pagination button stays disabled until the end of the list is reached and a maximum list size is 'discovered.'
-Once a maxium offset has been determined the 'Last' pagination option will remain enabled.

 ## Demo